-Photorealistic DSLR photograph of a modern detached ADU in a suburban Southern California neighborhood, tree-lined residential street, mid-century ranch home visible in background, no ocean or beach, clear afternoon light
+Modern detached ADU in a suburban Southern California neighborhood, tree-lined residential street, mid-century ranch

-AB 1033 ADU Sale & Condo Conversion Coastal California Investor Math in 2026
+AB 1033 ADU Sales and Condo Conversions in California The Build-and-Sell Math for Investors in 2026

 City opt-in landscape, HOA requirements, financing reality, and the build-and-sell underwriting model for coastal investors

-Effective January 1, 2024, AB 1033 amended Government Code § 65852.26 to allow a local agency to adopt an ordinance permitting the separate conveyance of an ADU as a condominium, provided the ADU was constructed in compliance with state ADU law.
-The statute does not mandate that cities allow ADU sales; it simply removes the prior statutory prohibition.
-A city council or county board of supervisors must affirmatively opt in by ordinance, and that ordinance may impose additional conditions — unit-count caps per parcel, owner-occupancy requirements, affordability covenants, or design standards.
+On January 1, 2024, AB 1033 amended Government Code § 65852.26 to permit local agencies to adopt ordinances authorizing separate conveyance of ADUs as condominiums, contingent on the ADU's compliance with state ADU law.
+The statute removes the prohibition; it does not compel adoption.
+Each city council or county board of supervisors must pass an affirmative ordinance, and that ordinance may layer in additional restrictions: owner-occupancy mandates, per-parcel unit caps, affordability covenants, design overlays.

 Interactive Tool